starullo/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+SQL databases are primarily called as Relational Databases and NoSQL databases are primarily called non-relational.
+SQL databases defines and manipulates data based structured query language (SQL).
+A NoSQL database has dynamic schema for unstructured data.
+Data is stored in many ways which means it can be document-oriented, column-oriented, graph-based or organized as a KeyValue store.

 2. Why do tables need a `primary key`?

+So that you can reference that row in a different table.
+A primary key is a unique value that only that row will have (like an id), so if another table wants to reference that row, it can easily do it with the primary key.

-3. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table. foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables.
+We need a junction table, one that connects different foreign keys from different tables with a primary key in it's own table for reference.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.